Novak Djokovic: From career grand slam to 'crisis'

 In a bid to arrest his decline, Djokovic recently parted ways with his entire coaching team.
 He's turned to Andre Agassi, hoping for some form of "shock therapy" as he plots his path back to the top.

-"I am experiencing a little bit of a crisis, if you want to call it that," he admitted, having confronted what he calls he calls "the other direction" after five years of success.
+"I am experiencing a little bit of a crisis, if you want to call it that," he admitted, having confronted what he calls "the other direction" after five years of success.

 Which players have held all four Majors at the same time?